vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 {% endraw %}
 ```

-> **_NOTE:_** If have/can convert it into a Home Assistant automation let me know, then I can add it here also.
+> **_NOTE:_** If you have or can convert this into a Home Assistant automation, let me know and I can add it here too.

 #### The flow explanation
 * Call the Mealie API to get all the recipes after today
   * Endpoint `http://mealie-recipes:9000/api/households/mealplans?orderBy=date&orderDirection=asc&perPage=1&start_date={{{start_date}}}`
 * Get the first recipe ID
 * If there is no recipe found: